With China Tourist Visa Resumed,

 At the northern end of the courtyard is a small building that is used by the monks who carry out the sky burials and that contains religious scriptures and icons.

-It is thought that only 3 monasteries in Tibet-- all in Biru County -- have ever carried out the practiced of displaying human skills like this.
+It is thought that only 3 monasteries in Tibet-- all in Biru County -- have ever carried out the practice of displaying human skills like this.
 Ridazeng Monastery, just across the river from Dodoka, and Quedai Monastery, on a separate site some distance away, still contain a few human skeletons, but nothing like the number on display at Dodoka.
-The practice was stopped for a number of years during the Cultural Revolution with many skulls lost, but is has been revived by monks at Dodoka in the past 10 years, using old, recovered skulls then adding to them with the skulls of recently deceased locals.
-No one really knows when or why the ritual of displaying human skeletons started here, but monks say that they display row upon row of identical-looking skulls to illustrate to people that no matter what we do in life, no matter who you are, we are all equal after death.
+No one really knows when or why the ritual of displaying human skeletons started here, but monks say that they display row upon row of identical-looking skulls to illustrate to people that no matter what we do in life, no matter who we are, we are all equal after death.

-Dodoka Monastery is about 50 km from the highway turn-off on a well paved road leading to the town of Biru, which is about 75 km further south.
-There’s no sigh for the monastery on the Biru Road, but you can see the main hall on your left.
+Dodoka Monastery is about 50 km from the highway turn-off on a well-paved road leading to the town of Biru, which is about 75 km further south.
+There’s no sign for the monastery on Biru Road, but you can see the main hall on your left.
 The Skeleton Wall’s courtyard has 2 entrances: the west gate is for living people so can be opened.
 The south gate is for the dead, so is always locked.

 Tips of Skeleton Wall